📰 NC SNAP Program Update

 In the past few months, the Republican-controlled US House of Representatives has made several threats against SNAP, such as calling for stricter work requirements that would make it harder for hungry families to get the food they need (note: SNAP already has a stringent work requirement for many individuals).
 The US House GOP also threatens to cut benefits even more drastically.

-Here in NC, our emergency SNAP benefits ended in Feb.
+Here in NC, our emergency SNAP benefits ended in February.
 If your own SNAP benefits are going to be cut, reporting changes might help you get more food stamps.
 Click on this link to learn more about what reporting changes could be helpful to you.

 https://legalaidnc.org/extra-food-stamps-are-ending/